Real ID Act: Legislative history

 In the United States, driver licenses and identification cards issued by the states and territories are widely used as a form of identification.
-Prior to the Real ID Act, each state and territory set its own rules regarding the issuance of such cards, including what documents must be provided to obtain one, what information was displayed on the card, and its security features.
+Before the Real ID Act, each state and territory set its own rules for issuing such cards, including what documents must be provided to obtain one, what information was displayed on the card, and its security features.

-In response to the terrorist attacks of September 11, 2001, the U.S. government established the 9/11 Commission to provide recommendations to prevent future attacks.
-In its report, issued in July 2004, one of the commission's many recommendations was to establish federal standards for identification documents.
-In December 2004, the Intelligence Reform and Terrorism Prevention Act (IRTPA), enacted to implement the commission's recommendations, directed the Secretary of Transportation to form a negotiated rulemaking committee with representatives from the state governments and the Department of Homeland Security, to issue regulations establishing standards for identification documents issued by the states, and prohibited federal agencies from accepting identification documents that did not conform to these standards.
+In response to the September 11 attacks, the U.S. government established the 9/11 Commission to provide recommendations to prevent future attacks.
+In its report, issued in July 2004, one of the commission's many recommendations was establishing federal standards for identification documents.
+In December 2004, the Intelligence Reform and Terrorism Prevention Act (IRTPA), enacted to implement the commission's recommendations, directed the Secretary of Transportation to form a negotiated rulemaking committee with representatives from state governments and the Department of Homeland Security, to issue regulations establishing standards for identification documents issued by the states, and prohibited federal agencies from accepting identification documents that did not conform to these standards.

-In February 2005, less than two months after IRTPA was enacted, the House of Representatives passed the Real ID Act as H.R.418, introduced by Representative Jim Sensenbrenner (R-WI).
+In February 2005, less than two months after IRTPA was enacted, the House of Representatives passed the Real ID Act as H.R.
+418, introduced by Representative Jim Sensenbrenner (R-WI).
 The bill would repeal the provisions regarding identification documents in IRTPA, replace them with a version that would set the federal standards directly rather than in negotiation with the states, and would make various changes to U.S. immigration law regarding asylum, border security and deportation.
-In March, the text of the Real ID Act was appended as a rider on an omnibus spending bill, H.R.1268, the Emergency Supplemental Appropriations Act for Defense, the Global War on Terror, and Tsunami Relief, 2005, which was passed by the House.
+In March, the text of the Real ID Act was appended as a rider on an omnibus spending bill, H.R.
+1268, the Emergency Supplemental Appropriations Act for Defense, the Global War on Terror, and Tsunami Relief 2005, which was passed by the House.
 The Senate removed the Real ID Act from the bill, added sections regarding visas for workers, and passed it in April.
 In May, the conference report merging the bill versions, including the Real ID Act added by the House and the visa sections added by the Senate, was agreed to by both houses, and the bill was signed into law by President George W. Bush on May 11, 2005.
 The identification document provisions of the Real ID Act were codified as a note in 48 U.S.C. § 30301.

 Although the title of the law has the term REAL ID in all capitals, it does not provide a meaning for REAL as an acronym.
-ID is a common acronym for identification document.
+ID is a common acronym for identity document.